nzakas/understandinges6/manuscript/11-Promises.md

 In this example, the native Node.js `fs.readFile()` asynchronous call is wrapped in a promise.
 The executor either passes the error object to `reject()` or the file contents to `resolve()`.

-Keep in mind that the executor doesn't run immediately when `readFile()` is called.
-Instead, it is added as a job to the job queue.
+Keep in mind that the executor runs immediately when `readFile()` is called.
+When either `resolve()` or `reject()` is called inside the executor, a job is added to the job queue in order to resolve the promise.
 This is called *job scheduling*, and if you've ever used `setTimeout()` or `setInterval()`, then you're already familiar with it.
 The idea is that a new job is added to the job queue so as to say, "don't execute this right now, but execute later."
 In the case of `setTimeout()` and `setInterval()`, you're specifying a delay before the job is added to the queue:

 ```js
 // add this function to the job queue after 500ms have passed